t5mat/night/README.md

 I made this to address some of the workflow limitations I've encountered as I was learning Cubase.
 I've actually come to rely on night much more than I expected, so I decided to take a bit of time to package and share it.

-Don't expect this to be very maintained; rather, it is encouraged you modify night yourself if you want something changed.
-The code is relatively easy to follow, and with a bit of AutoHotkey knowledge, you can tweak it to fit your preferences or add new functionality.

-**night was built for and tested on Cubase/Nuendo 12.** However, a lot of this should work in earlier versions too.
+**night was built for and tested on Cubase/Nuendo 12**, but most features should work in earlier versions too.
 If you're feeling adventurous, know that the PLE user presets folder has changed, and some features might not work due to context menu changes/certain key commands or PLE features not being available.

+With basic AutoHotkey knowledge, you can tweak existing hotkeys or add new ones relatively easily - see the [Development](#development) section for more info.

 </details>